openml/openml-python/doc/index.rst

             ('estimator', tree.DecisionTreeClassifier())
         ]
     )

     # Download the OpenML task for the german credit card dataset with 10-fold
     # cross-validation.
     task = openml.tasks.get_task(31)

     # Run the scikit-learn model on the task.
     run = openml.runs.run_model_on_task(clf, task)

     # Publish the experiment on OpenML (optional, requires an API key).
     run.publish()
     print('View the run online: %s/run/%d' % (openml.config.server, run.run_id))

 ----------------------------
-How to get OpenML for python
+How to get OpenML for Python
 ----------------------------
 You can install the OpenML package via `pip`: